Code-Institute-Submissions/valerieniloinsigh31-RPSLS_Javascript_PP2/README.md

 To give myself an overall idea of the project prior to inputting code, I completed a rough design on Balsamiq Wireframes, screengrab inserted below.
 I allowed a page for HTML, CSS and Javascript and broke each into sections so that I would not forget an integral aspect of any of the pages or forget to include an important link.
 I included a separate page listing the Javascript functions that I would be using in building the project, with a brief explanation of each provided.

+<b>Screengrab of Balsamiq design:</b>
+HTML Screengrab:
+CSS Screegrab:
+Javascript functions descriptions screengrab:

 <b>Learning from Project 1: Responsiveness</b>

 My weakest area in PP1 HTML&CSS was the responsiveness.
-I had tried to use flex-box and relative percentages but did not do this adequately as there were issues across various devices in the responsiveness.
-I decided to be very thorough with my media-queries and responsiveness testing on this project as a result.
+I had tried to use flex-box and relative percentages (vh,vw, rem and %) but did not do this adequately as there were issues across various devices in the responsiveness.
+I decided to be very thorough with my responsiveness testing on this project as a result.
 I reviewed the tutorials and scoured slack to assist me with this.
+In designing the CSS I tried to ensure that every element was respsonsive, without requiring a media query (though, two media queries are included ofr 480px and 320px max widths).
+I employed a variety of methods to ensure that the game would be responive to different devices.
+I applied flexbox to divs in some cases, applied the overflow:scroll function in other places and in many instances defined the width and height of a component using vw and vh respectively.
+I avoided using px where possible.
+I carried out thorough testing on various devices using the developer tools.
+Please see screengrabs of this testing in the testing section below.

 <b>Testing:</b>
 -As I was building my Javascript Code in particular, I constantly had a browser open and was inspecting the console via developer tools and was amending errors as they occurred.
 I found this to be a very efficient way of refining the project as the developer tools points to the exact line of the error and offers a brief explanation.
--Mobile first design-I ensured to do a thorough testing on the website for responsiveness on a number of different devices via developer tools.
-As per the grid below, I used developer tools to view the finished project on a number of different viewport and please see below how they reacted to responsiveness.
+-Mobile first design-As aforementioned, I ensured to do a thorough testing on the website for responsiveness on a number of different devices via developer tools.
+As per the grid  and screengrabs below, I used developer tools to view the finished project on a number of different viewport and please see below how they reacted to responsiveness.

 Viewport:      Overflow:       Images clear?:

-Lighthouse: All high, passable.
-Particularly accessiblilty Screegrab of percentiles:
+Also, how efficient is the game on different browsers:
+Google Chrome.
+Firefox   Safari.
+Internet Explorer

+Once again, using developer tools, I tested the game on Lighthouse: All percentages were suitably high, particularly accessiblilty, as desired.
+Please see a screengrab of the Lighthouse test below:

 W3C HTML: